open-policy-agent/opa/docs/docs/management-bundles/index.md

 ## Signing

-To ensure the integrity of policies (ie. the policies are coming from a trusted source), policy bundles may be digitally signed so that industry-standard cryptographic primitives can verify their authenticity.
+To ensure the integrity of policies (i.e. the policies are coming from a trusted source), policy bundles may be digitally signed so that industry-standard cryptographic primitives can verify their authenticity.

 OPA supports digital signatures for policy bundles.
 Specifically, a signed bundle is a normal OPA bundle that includes